Crashr-io/docs/docs/Trading Rewards.md

----
-description: Point System of Crashr
----

-# Protocol Incentive
+# Trading Rewards

 ## **Rewards**

-The protocol rewards are incentivized through a "points system" in which points are awarded to both the buyer and seller of a transaction, equivalent in value to the ADA involved.
-For example: If your transaction is worth 100 ADA, you and the other party receive 100 Points that are linked to the stake address.
+Trading rewards are incentives that users receive when they create or complete a trade on our platform.
+To earn these rewards, the volume of the trade and the time frame during which the trade took place are recorded.
+Further details on the specific mechanics of these rewards will be released soon.
+All transactions that occur from the time the mainnet was launched are recorded, and users will be rewarded accordingly.

 ![Points](/img/points.png)

 ## Rewards System Dynamics

-Instead of directly awarding $CRASH tokens for every transaction, Crashr introduces a points system in order to incentive trading activity.
-This approach with the points system is maintained through our offchain infrastructure and developed to prevent the rapid dispersion of tokens.
-Each quarter, the points will be converted into $CRASH tokens which are rewarded from the protocol rewards token allocation.&#x20;
+Coming this Q3!

-Ecosystem benefits:
+## Ecosystem Benefits

-* **Mitigating Volatility:** By awarding points for transactions instead of tokens, we minimize the risk of token over saturation.
+* **Mitigating Volatility:** By utilizing ADA and other tokens collected from our platform fees as reward currencies, we can prevent potential inflation of our protocol token, $CRASH. table investment environment.

-* **Flexible Rewards:** Users accumulate points through their activity on Crashr which are than converted to $CRASH tokens.
+* **Flexible Rewards:** Users accumulate ADA through their activity on Crashr, which can be converted into $CRASH tokens at the user's discretion.
+This approach provides flexibility for users, giving them the opportunity to engage with the rewards in a manner that best suits their needs without directly impacting the circulating supply of $CRASH.

+* **Increased Liquidity:** Using ADA and other tokens for rewards helps increase the liquidity of $CRASH.
+Since rewards are not distributed directly in $CRASH, the supply remains controlled, leading to more stable trading volumes and a healthier market.

+* **Diversified Reward System:** By offering rewards in ADA and other tokens, we provide a diversified reward system that can attract a broader range of users.
+This diversification includes well-known cryptocurrencies and potentially other tokens such as $SNEK, $NIKE, or $CLAY.

-## Current Points v1.0
+## Previously Collected Points v1.0

-With v1.0 of Crashr, points were awarded to users for staking our NFT collection and to early testers of Crashr v1.0.
-Upon the Token Generation Event (TGE), these users will receive an airdrop of $CRASH Tokens, determined by the number of points they have at that given time.
-With the introduction of the new points dynamic, staking will be phased out, making trading activity the sole way to earn points on our platform.
-Until this new system is in place, users can gain points by both staking and trading on v1.0.
+With v1.0 of Crashr, the use of points were awarded to users for staking our NFT collection and to early testers of Crashr v1.0.
+Upon the Token Generation Event (TGE) and its distribution schedule, these users will receive an airdrop of $CRASH Tokens, determined by the number of points they have at that given time (till TGE).
+With the introduction of the new points dynamic, staking will be phased out, making trading activity and staking along with $CRASH on our staking page the sole way to earn rewards on our platform.

 ## Conclusion

-Our protocol incetive with the points system is our commitement to creating a sustainable, user-centric trading platform.
-By innovating beyond traditional token rewards, we offer a balanced approach that rewards users while maintaining the integrity and value of the ecosystem.&#x20;
+Our protocol incentive with the trading rewards system is our commitement to creating a sustainable, user-centric trading platform.
+By innovating, we offer a balanced approach that rewards users while maintaining the integrity and value of the ecosystem.&#x20;